If you’ve been tasked with putting together a team to develop your company’s mobile app, you have a few roads to explore.

 When you hire an agency that specializes in mobile app development, you get the team without the headache.

-A smaller agency team may consist of developers, a user interface designer, project manager and QA.
+A smaller agency team may consist of developers, a user interface designer, project manager and QA (quality assurance).
 Large agency teams will include multiple levels and a wider variety of specialists.

 Hiring an agency gives you one point of contact for all things related to the mobile app, and freedom from the complexities of managing the project and the people….do you even have time for another job?